mayaanne/foundations/sprint-4/kata-files/kata-variables-objects.md

 All tests will log `true` in the console when they pass -- `false`, otherwise.

 ## Reflection
-Navigate to your `my-reflections-sprint-4` file.
+Navigate to your `my-reflections-sprint-4` file and answer the following questions:
-Answer the following question:
+1. How did you find working through the Variables and Objects kata?
-1. How did you find the Variables and Objects kata?
+2. Did you look at the tests while coding the kata?
+Was it helpful?